dwhelan/delegate_matcher/README.md

 * delegation to class variables
 * delegation to constants
 * delegation to objects
-* different arguments passed to delegate
+* different arguments passed to the delegate

 ## Contributing
 1. Fork it ( https://github.com/dwhelan/delegate_matcher/fork )